 ESA excludes all liability;

-a. in relation to Customer Requests (or related data or information) transmitted by the Customer using the Services (including any liability to third parties arising as a result of the transmission of any Customer Requests (or related data or information));
+a. in relation to Customer Requests (or related data or information) transmitted by the Customer or LEC using the Services (including any liability to third parties arising as a result of the transmission of any Customer Requests (or related data or information));

 b. for loss of revenue, loss of goodwill, loss of customers, loss of capital, downtime costs, loss of profit, loss of or damage to reputation, loss under or in relation to any other contract, loss of data, loss of use of data, loss of anticipated savings or benefits, the cost of procuring any substitute services, or any indirect, consequential or special loss, damage, cost or expense or other Claims for consequential compensation, incurred by or awarded against the Customer under or in any way connected with these terms and conditions or the provision of the Services;

 c. in relation to any condition, warranty, right or liability which would otherwise be implied in these terms and conditions or protected by law;

 d. in relation to any error or omission in any ESA Check;